Learning Today for

 To maintain eligibility in the program, Academy students must:

-- Consent to tracking, (e.g., transcripts and test scores)
+- Consent to tracking (e.g., official transcripts and GRE/MCAT/DAT scores)

 - Maintain a 3.0 GPA

 Application open from November 1, 2017 to January 9, 2018